itay1313/frontenddogma.com/about/index.md

 3. An unpredictable and varying cause.
 In the beginning, Frontend Dogma is going to put emphasis on HTML and CSS validation, by featuring [a validation pledge](/pledge/).

 Frontend Dogma isn’t actually designed to be dogmatic, but will share convictions.
-[Contributions](https://github.com/j9t/frontenddogma.com) and external input are welcome.
+[Contributions and feedback](https://github.com/j9t/frontenddogma.com) are welcome.